Kiyomi-Parents/Kiyomi/README.md

     export DATABASE_PW=<Database password>
     export DATABASE_NAME=<Database name>
     export DEBUG_GUILDS=<Comma seperated list of guild ids.
 This is for development only.
 Leave empty on production>
+    export ADMIN_GUILDS=<Comma seperated list of guild ids.
+This is for bot owner commands.>

     # Run database migrations
     alembic upgrade head